 - Can be hard to later sort through records, especially if files haven’t been carefully named.

 - Can be hard to bring all records to a doctor’s visit.

 - Personal health record (PHR) online.
 These are websites designed to store health information from different providers.
 Some have apps to allow mobile access to the information.

 - Available PHR sites and apps tend to change over time.
 (This is probably because the companies creating them are still trying to find a viable business model.)
 Search for “personal health record” online to see what might be available to you.

 - Data is encrypted, and usually organized into useful categories (i.e. lab results, imaging results)

 - Some services can import data from other apps or websites.
-Most can import a patient’s data using Medicare’s Blue Button data export tool.
+Some can import a patient’s data using Medicare’s Blue Button data export tool.

 - Some services allow families to fax or send documents to doctors.

 - Entering results and information into an online PHR may feel time-consuming.